 The deadline for receipt of all materials listed below is January 31, 2015 for admission in the fall of 2015.

-Your application to the MFA Program consists of the following:
+Your application to the MFA Program in Creative Writing consists of the following:

 - Your Personal Statement should be at least two (2) but no more than five (5) double-spaced typewritten pages.
 In it, you should describe in detail your background and current interests as a writer, as well as your ability and commitment to undertake graduate education at this time.
 If you’re applying to two genres, please address your abilities and experiences with regard to both.

-- One copy of official transcripts from the degree-granting colleges you have previously attended, with proof of a Bachelor’s degree.
+- One copy of unofficial transcripts from the colleges you have previously attended, with proof of a Bachelor’s degree from your degree-granting college.
+You can upload unofficial copies of transcripts via the online application system.
 (Please note on your application if the name on your transcript is different from your current name.)
+If your bachelor's degree is in-progress, send an unofficial one now; then send the official transcript after your degree is posted.

 - A $50 application fee must accompany the online application.
 Make checks payable to Saint Mary’s College or pay by credit card via the online application.